Blokz101/Obsidian-Vault/GC120 TEMP.md

 - DOD
 - MLI

-We use the latest standard for "Dimensioning and Tolerancing": ASME Y14.6-2018
+We use the latest standard for "Dimensioning and Tolerancing": __ASME Y14.6-2018__

+Conventions are commonly accepted practices, but not set in stone like standards

 Graphics Design Process
 1. Visualization - Mental picture
 2. Communication - Sketches that communicate the idea
 3. Documentation - A format that can be used to permanently store the design

+Constructive Solid Geometry uses boolean operations to edit intersecting shapes:
+- Union: Combine the two parts into one
+- Difference: Use one shape to cut away material from the other
+- Intersection: Cut away all material between the two parts that is not overlapping

 Order:
 1. Observer